vetty88/Professional-Portfolio/client/README.md

 export default Header;
 ```

-This ensures that when the project is built, Webpack will correctly move the images into the build folder, and provide us with correct paths.
+This ensures that when the Project is built, Webpack will correctly move the images into the build folder, and provide us with correct paths.

 This works in CSS too: